ssbc/ssb-db2/README.md

 ### Extra plugins

 An extra index plugin that is commonly needed in SSB communities is the **full-mentions** index.
-It has one method:
+It has one method: getMessagesByMention.

- - getMessagesByMention

 Although this accomplishes the same as the previous `mentions()` example, this plugin is meant as an example for application developers to write their own plugins if the functionality of JITDB is not enough.
-JITDB is good for indexing specific values, like `mentions(alice.id)` will gets its own dedidated JITDB index for `alice.id`.
-But when querying mentions of several feeds or several messages, this would creates many indexes, so a specialized index makes more sense.
+JITDB is good for indexing specific values, like `mentions(alice.id)` which gets its own dedidated JITDB index for `alice.id`.
+But when querying mentions of several feeds or several messages, this creates many indexes, so a specialized index makes more sense.

 What `full-mentions` does is index all possible mentionable items at once, using Leveldb instead of JITDB.
 You can include it and use it like this:

 ```js
 const SecretStack = require('secret-stack')